DShirk/mb-docs/docs/Products/Grid/Core Features/grid-data-model.md

 Company insights are stored as NoSQL data in MongoDB.
 The data is structured as a series of **criteria** leading to specific **conclusions**.
 Or, a hierarchical set of **questions**, leading to an **answer** or **set of answers**.
 Both criteria and conclusions exist as objects.

-Any NoSQL object that adheres to this data model can represent a single row or column in the grid.
+Any NoSQL object that adheres to this data model can represent a single branching row (or column, if desired) of cells in the grid.
 We call these objects **Hierarchy Data**.

 ### Hierarchy Data